 On a lightly floured surface, roll out the dough until it is about 1/4 inch (.6 cm) thick.
 Using a lightly floured 2 inch (5 cm) round cookie cutter, cut out rounds.
 Place on the baking sheets and place in the fridge for about 15 minutes.
 (This will firm the cookies so they maintain their shape when baked.)
 Bake for about 15-20 minutes, or until cookies are brown around the edges.
 Cool on a wire rack.
 Shortbread cookies will keep in an airtight container for about a week.

 Take two shortbread cookies and sandwich them together with a heaping teaspoon of Dulce de Leche.
-Sprinkle the tops of the cookies with confectioners sugar.
-Can be covered and stored for a few days in the refrigerator.
+Sprinkle with confectioners sugar on top.
+Can be covered and stored for up to 2 weeks in the refrigerator.